eclipse/kiso-testing/docs/introduction/integration_test.rst

 In order to run only a subset of tests, an additional reference can be added to the test_run decorator:

-- variant : optional test variants can be defined like:
+- tag : [optional] the variant can be defined like:

 .. code:: python